 Now, there are two main types of models to choose from – annual and monthly – each with its own advantages and drawbacks.
-Because of that, it’s worth going over them both to get a clear idea of how to proceed and what can benefit your business most.
+Because of that, it’s worth going over them both to get a clear idea of how to proceed and what can benefit your business most, and seal it with proper billing tool.
 In the rest of this text, we will examine what these models do for your cash flow, how your clients can react to them, what they bring in terms of workload to you and much more.
 There is indeed quite a lot to discuss, so let’s get going, shall we?

 OK, we’ll start things off with the annual subscription model for SaaS businesses.

 What are its advantages?
 Well, first and foremost, the fact that they are annual means that your clients will be much closer to you and you will be able to handle their business for at least one year.
 That’s big because the churn-out rate is much lower: whoever pays for the whole year upfront is not very likely to stop using your product any time soon.
 You have a lot of time to build a relationship with them and show them just how good your business really is.

 And since we’re on the topic of paying in advance, if you charge your clients like this, it will do wonders for your cash flow.
 You will gain a huge influx of cash at once and will, therefore, be able to make bigger moves/investments into your company.